gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - To provide hands-on exposure to automating simple network operational tasks using basic Ansible features.

 ## Logistics
-- This session is 2 hour long
+- This session is 2 hours long
 - Lab will be available for you to use until Monday April 9th, 2018
 - Use Spark room setup by Manish Sehgal for any questions.
 - Most important: Note down your IP addresses **correctly**